madrury/puppy-interview-night-problems/list-of-tuples.md

     ...
 ```

-Examples are the reverese of the first set:
+Examples are the reverse of the first set:

 ```python
 to_list_of_tuples([1, 2, 3], [1, 2, 3])